ycrc/ood-user-mapping/README.md

 ## How to Use the User Mapping Scripts

 You can test the user mapping scripts from the command line.
-To see how to use them, launch scripts with `--help`.
+To see how to use one of the scripts, launch the script with `--help`.
 For example:
 ```{bash}
 $ ./ycrc_auth_map/bin/ood_auth_map.automap --help
 Usage: ood_auth_map.automap [options] <authenticated_user>